‘Jersey Shore’ Star Jenni Farley Spotted Out With Zack Carpinello Amid Breakup News

 “I want peace with my ex-wife for my kids and if there is turmoil in her life and in her household, it’s just not a good thing for our children, so I wish nothing but the best for her,” Roger claimed.

-Roger has not commented on Jenni and Zack’s outing but has made it clear he trusts Zack around his children and Jenni’s judgment.
+Roger has not commented on Jenni and Zack’s outing but has made it clear he trusts Zack around his children, and he also trusts Jenni’s judgment.

-The drama surrounding Zack, Jenni and Angelina is set to continue over the next two episodes of Jersey Shore Family Vacation.
+The drama surrounding Zack, Jenni, and Angelina is set to continue over the next two episodes of Jersey Shore Family Vacation.
 Angelina and Jenni almost come to blows in the trailer for the show, which shows them both grabbing wine bottles at a dinner table while being held back and talked down by their roommates.